-FoWP (Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground and now it’s launching an ambitious fundraising campaign of approximately $22K to bring a piped-in water source to the dog park.
+FoWP (Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground has launched an ambitious fundraising campaign of approximately $22K to bring a piped-in water source to the dog park.
 This is a much-needed addition for the busy off-leash dog park area.
 We are relying on contributions from the dog lovers who want to help quench dog’s thirst!
 Thanks to the hoomans who continue to bring jugs of water from their homes – but we can do better!

 On Sunday, October 30, Pip’s Original Doughnuts pulled up to the park in their mobile van to help the dogs of Wilshire Park and their people celebrate the success of the fundraiser.
 A big thanks to Pip’s, and all who donated to this community project.

 So many people donated money and time to make this happen.
 Big thanks and tail wags to individual donors and businesses including Green Dog Pet Supply, Wild Pet Provisions, Pets on Broadway, 3 Dog Boarding & Daycare, Blackbird Wine Shop, Coco Donuts, Tacovore, Steeplejack Brewing Co., Pig Sauce BBQ, Tomorrow’s Verse, McPeet’s, and so many more.